opendocsg/slw-judgments-backfill/2008_SGHC_182/report.md

 126    The plaintiffs on the other hand argued that Low and PTJS were only guarantors, and not privies, of ICP.
 It was pointed out that there was no mention of the Guarantee in the arbitration which was also not with or against Low/PTJS.
 Kristle could have but did not, invite the two guarantors to participate in the arbitration and must live with the consequences of its omission.

-127    The plaintiffs submitted that the court in _Tohru Motobayashi v Official Receiver & Anor_ [2000] 4 SLR 529 held that privity was not established merely by having some interest in the outcome of the litigation.
+127    The plaintiffs submitted that the court in _Tohru Motobayashi v Official Receiver & Anor_ <span class="citation">[2000] 4 SLR 529</span> held that privity was not established merely by having some interest in the outcome of the litigation.
 It was also Low’s testimony (at N/E 147 in re-examination) that his staff members Loo Wai Hoon and Jaspal Singh also attended to the arbitration and instructed ICP’s lawyers.
 Further, the defendants’ authority _House of Spring Gardens v Waite_ could be clearly distinguished on its facts.
 Finally, s 19B of The IAA did not apply as neither Low nor PTJS were making any claims or claiming through or under ICP.

 128    Section 19B (1) of The IAA states:

  An award made by the arbitral tribunal pursuant to an arbitration agreement is final and binding on the parties and on any persons claiming through or under them and may be relied upon by any of the parties by way of defence, set-off or otherwise in any proceedings in any court of competent jurisdiction.

 129    As for issue estoppel, the plaintiffs argued it did not arise as the second suit had new issues that were not raised in the arbitration proceedings.
-Citing _Lee Tat Development Pte Ltd v Management Corporation of Grange Heights Strata Title No. 301 (No.2)_ [2005] 3 SLR 157 (“ _Lee Tat_ ”), the plaintiffs argued that there had to be a final and conclusive judgment on the merits by a court of competent jurisdiction and an identity between the parties to the two actions that were being compared before there can be issue estoppel.
+Citing _Lee Tat Development Pte Ltd v Management Corporation of Grange Heights Strata Title No. 301 (No.2)_ <span class="citation">[2005] 3 SLR 157</span> (“ _Lee Tat_ ”), the plaintiffs argued that there had to be a final and conclusive judgment on the merits by a court of competent jurisdiction and an identity between the parties to the two actions that were being compared before there can be issue estoppel.

 130    The plaintiffs submitted the following new issues were raised in the second suit and not determined at the arbitration: